SherwinInfano/19AI307_JAVA/Module-01/DAY-4/README.md

 ## PROGRAM:
  ```
 /*
-Program to implement a User Defined Method using Java
+Program to implement a Static Variable using Java
-Developed by: Yuvan M
+Developed by: A. Sherwin Infano
-RegisterNumber:  212223240188
+RegisterNumber:  212224040312
 */
 ```